sap-tutorials/Tutorials/tutorials/btp-app-ext-service-s4hc-register/btp-app-ext-service-s4hc-register.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Acquire an SAP BTP integration token for registration)]
-1. In your SAP BTP cockpit, open your enterprise global account and choose **Systems**.
+1. In your SAP BTP cockpit, under System Landscape choose **Systems**.

 2. In the **Systems** panel, choose **Register System**.